phase2/schemata/README.md

 Drupal's new Typed Data system to faciliate the creation of schemas for your site.

-This is especially powerful in conjunction with the Drupal REST system, as your content model schemata can help with testing, client code generation, documentation generation, and more, especially in conjunction with external tools that process schemas.
+This is especially powerful in conjunction with the Drupal router, as your content model schemata can help with testing, client code generation, documentation generation, and more, especially in conjunction with external tools that process schemas.